 - Food and beverage Try to showcase local, seasonal, and fair-trade produce, and provide free drinking water.

 - Keepsakes Ensure giveaways add to the customer experience, are useful, reusable, and/or recyclable.

 - Make it easy to recycle Try to provide recyclable packaging and provide recycling and general waste bins.

 - Health, safety, and security A safe environment is a happy environment.
 Assessing the risks in advance can help ensure everyone can enjoy the event.

-- A guide to understanding the ISO 20121 international standard can be downloaded at greenshootpacific.com/resources.
+- Here’s a guide to understanding the ISO 20121 international standard.

-- Read a Scientific American blog post about the sustainable disassembly of Olympic Park at convn.org/SA-sustain.
+- Read a Scientific American blog post about the sustainable disassembly of Olympic Park.

 Here’s how to earn your CEU hour.
 Once you finish reading this CMP Series article, read the following material:

 - “What’s New in Green Meetings?,” a blog post by Nancy Zavada, CMP, MeetGreen principal and co-founder of the Green Meeting Industry Council (GMIC).

 - The 2011 European Ecological Federation Congress Sustainability Report (a case study).